jhesch/dirty-bits/README.md

 Maybe you have a monorepo and a slick CI/CD system.
 Maybe you want to be able to tweak the frontend without having to build and test the backend unnecessarily.
-Maybe the indexer shouldn't be deployed when the only thing that changed since the last release was the task worker.
+Maybe the indexer shouldn't be deployed when the only thing that changed since the last release is the task worker.

 Like the [dirty bits](https://en.wikipedia.org/wiki/Dirty_bit) that mark memory blocks as modified signal that the blocks need to processed,